pmahindru/L2_mahindru_pranav/README.md

 If in completing your lab / assignment / project you used any interpretation of someone else's code, then provide a list of where the code was implement, how it was implemented, why it was implemented, and how it was modified.
 See the sections below for more details.

---> I didnt use any code and template for this Lab Assignement.
+--> I didnt use any code and template for this Lab Assignment.
 So there is no references

 --> I also write my own js code as per the instruction was given in the lab